Baháʼí Faith in North America: Canada

 Statistics Canada reports 14,730 Baháʼís from 1991 census data and 18,020 in those of 2001.
 However the Association of Religion Data Archives (relying on World Christian Encyclopedia) estimated almost 46,600 Baháʼís in 2005.
 Some editions of the Canadian Baháʼí News are available.

 In 1909, the Baháʼís of the United States and Canada elected a nine-member Executive Committee for the Bahai Temple Unity, a continental consultative body formed to build the Baháʼí House of Worship, in Illinois, to serve as the continental temple for North America.
 This group also coordinated the spread of the Baháʼí Faith across North America, and reviewed Baháʼí publications for their accuracy, and in 1925 created an official National Spiritual Assembly of the United States of America and Canada.
 In 1948, having grown in membership and diversity, the Bahá’í Community of Canada formed its individual National Spiritual Assembly.
 This National Spiritual Assembly coordinates the spread of the Baháʼí Faith across Canada and reviews Baháʼí publications, publishing them through the French-English bilingual publication, Études Baháʼí Studies, replaced in 1988 by the French-English-Spanish trilingual The Journal of Baháʼí Studies, both of which were published in Ottawa by agencies of the National Spiritual Assembly of the Bahá’ís of Canada.

+The former residence of May and William Maxwell in Montreal is preserved as a shrine.
+It is the only private home in Canada where ʻAbdu'l-Bahá stayed during his journeys to the West.
+In a June 1953 letter, Shoghi Effendi wrote that the house "should be viewed in the nature of a national Shrine, because of its association with the beloved Master, during His visit to Montreal."